DestinE-Climate-DT/autosubmit-scan/README.md

   <img src="assets/title-svg.svg" alt="DestinE Earth" width="400"/>
 </p>

 A comprehensive remote error monitoring and scanning system for analyzing log files across distributed systems.
-Built with pattern matching, workflow orchestration (Snakemake), and the Railway pattern for conditional error chaining.
+Built with pattern matching, smart workflow management, and automatic error flowcharts for intelligent error tracking.

+**What does this tool do?** It automatically scans your log files (local or remote) to find errors, and can intelligently check for related errors based on what it finds.
+Think of it as a smart search that follows error chains for you.

+**Key concept - [Railway Pattern](docs/GLOSSARY.md#railway-pattern):** Automatic error flowcharts.
+When the tool finds one error, it can automatically check for related errors based on conditions you define.
+Example: Find "Out of Memory" → Automatically check which process failed.

 ---